brunorosilva/img2art-search/README.md

 ### Dataset Preparation

-1. Download images from the [ArtButMakeItSports](https://www.instagram.com/artbutmakeitsports/) Instagram account.
+1. Create a dataset matching images to artworks.
 2. Organize the images into appropriate directories for training and validation.
 3. Get a fine tuned model
 4. Create the gallery using WikiArt